Extract Text From HTML DocumentThursday, February 20, 2020

 Web data extraction tools

 You don’ t need to write any code, so it’s good for those who have no coding experience.
 In most cases, you don’t need to write Regular Expression or XPath.
-The visualization enable you to better interact with the web pages.
+The user-friendly interface allows you to better interact with the web pages.
 It’s easy to check and export the data without any IDE.

 Octoparse provides a visual operation pane, just like in a regular browser.
-You only need to click the data you want to extract, and Octoparse will automatically help you record the operation, generate XPath and extract the data.
-It can automatically perform the extraction.
+You only need to click on the information you want to extract, and Octoparse will automatically help you record the operation, generate XPath and extract the data.

 Author: The Octoparse Team